Reverse Mortgage to Pay Off Mortgage: Does It Make Sense?

 3. What Does Your Family Expect?

-This strategy usually reduces the amount of equity that remains over time.
-That is not automatically a bad thing, but it does change the legacy outcome.
-It’s worth having the conversation early.
-Find out whether heirs want the home or just the value, whether they could realistically refinance or buy it out later, and whether using equity to support your quality of life aligns with family priorities.
+This strategy reduces the home equity that remains over time, which changes the legacy outcome.
+That is not automatically a problem, but it is a conversation worth having early.
+Talk with your heirs about whether they want the home itself or just the value, whether they could realistically refinance or buy it out later, and whether using equity to support your quality of life fits the family’s broader priorities.

 4. What Are the Costs and Terms?

-HECM costs can include an upfront mortgage insurance premium assessed at closing, origination fees and standard closing costs, and interest and ongoing mortgage insurance that typically accrue over time and are added to the loan balance.
-Because the balance generally grows instead of shrinking, the long-term cost profile feels very different from a traditional mortgage you pay down each month.
+HECM costs typically include an upfront mortgage insurance premium at closing, origination fees, and standard closing costs.
+Interest and ongoing mortgage insurance accrue over time and are added to the loan balance.
+Because the balance grows instead of shrinking, the long-term cost profile feels very different from a traditional mortgage that you pay down each month.
+Make sure you understand both the upfront and ongoing costs before signing.

 5. What Other Options Could Solve the Same Problem?

-Before committing, compare this option to downsizing, a HELOC if you qualify and can comfortably handle payments, a cash-out refinance if income supports it, and restructuring your withdrawals and cash reserves.
-A reverse mortgage is a tool, not the default answer.
+A reverse mortgage is one tool, not the default answer.
+Before committing, compare it to downsizing to a smaller home, opening a HELOC if you qualify and can comfortably handle the payments, completing a cash-out refinance if your income supports it, or simply restructuring your withdrawals and cash reserves.
+The best choice depends on your full financial picture, not just one number.

-With a traditional mortgage, monthly principal and interest payments are required, the balance typically decreases over time, and you pay taxes, insurance, and maintenance.
-The outcome is that you pay down debt and usually build equity.
+A traditional mortgage and a reverse mortgage move in opposite directions.
+With a traditional mortgage, you make required monthly principal and interest payments, the balance decreases over time, and you also pay property taxes, insurance, and maintenance.
+The result is that you pay down debt and typically build equity.

-With a reverse mortgage, monthly principal and interest payments are typically not required as long as rules are met, the balance typically increases over time, and you still pay taxes, insurance, and maintenance and must stay current.
-The outcome is that you convert equity into cash-flow flexibility, usually reducing remaining equity over time.
+With a reverse mortgage, monthly principal and interest payments are not required as long as you meet the rules.
+The balance generally increases over time because interest is added to it.
+You still pay property taxes, insurance, and maintenance, and you must keep current on them.
+The result is that you convert equity into cash flow flexibility, usually with less equity remaining over time.

-Many HECMs are structured as non-recourse, which generally means the home is the collateral and heirs typically aren’t personally responsible beyond the home’s value.
-The practical takeaway is still important: equity available to heirs is often reduced.
+Most HECMs are structured as non-recourse loans, which generally means the home is the collateral and heirs typically are not personally responsible for any shortfall beyond the home’s value.
+The practical takeaway, though, is still important: the equity available to heirs is often reduced.

-Reverse mortgage proceeds are generally not taxable income.
-This can help manage withdrawals from taxable accounts, but should be coordinated with a tax professional.
+On the tax side, reverse mortgage proceeds are generally not treated as taxable income.
+That can help you manage withdrawals from taxable accounts and stay in a lower bracket, but it should always be coordinated with a tax professional.

-The home can still pass to heirs, but the loan must be repaid.
-This often leads to a decision later: sell the home or refinance to keep it.
+On the estate planning side, the home can still pass to heirs, but the loan must be repaid.
+That usually leads to a decision later: sell the home and keep any remaining equity, or refinance the loan to keep the property in the family.

 FAQs